-The PGLS model examining egg investment as a function of reproductive variables (SVL, reproductive mode, and parental care) revealed a significant inverse relationship between egg investment and female body size (t = –3.94, P = 0.0004), with larger females investing proportionally less per egg.
+The PGLS model examining egg investment as a function of reproductive variables (SVL, reproductive mode, and parental care) revealed a significant inverse relationship between egg investment and female body size (T = –3.94, P = 0.0004), with larger females investing proportionally less per egg.
 Species with terrestrial reproduction exhibited a significantly higher mean egg investment (≈177% increase; t = 2.92, P = 0.0065) relative to aquatic species.
-Moreover, species exhibiting parental care invested significantly more per egg (≈ 120% increase; t = 2.29, P = 0.0289) than those lacking it.
+Moreover, species exhibiting parental care invested significantly more per egg (≈ 120% increase; T = 2.29, P = 0.0289) than those lacking it.
 Arboreal and semiterrestrial species did not differ significantly from aquatic species in egg investment (P > 0.3).
 The model had an adjusted R² of 0.6847, indicating that approximately 68% of the variation in egg investment among species was explained by the model (F₅,₃₀ = 16.2, P < 0.0001; maximum-likelihood estimate of λ = 0.000, 95% CI upper bound = 0.489).
 DISCUSSION

 To date, 62 anuran species are known to occur in Serra do Navio, making it one of the richest regions for amphibian diversity in the eastern Amazon (Costa-Campos et al. 2022).
-The diversity of reproductive modes recorded at our study site highlights major differences in reproductive patterns among anuran groups in this region.
-Of the 39 reproductive modes described worldwide (Haddad and Prado 2005), 28.2% are represented among the anurans of Serra do Navio.
-This diversity accounts for 50% of all reproductive modes reported for Amazonian forests (n = 22).
+Our results demonstrate high diversity in reproductive modes among anuran groups in the region..
+Of the 39 reproductive modes described worldwide (Haddad & Prado 2005), 28.2% are represented among the anurans of Serra do Navio.
+This diversity accounts for 50% of all reproductive modes reported within Amazonian forests (n = 22).
 Compared with other Amazonian assemblages, our study site exhibits a proportionally higher number of reproductive modes, surpassing those reported for Manaus (ratio of modes to species = 0.26; Hödl 1990), Parque Nacional da Serra do Divisor, Brazil (0.10; Souza 2002), Santa Cecilia, Ecuador (0.18; Duellman 1978, Hödl 1990), and Panguana, Peru (0.21; Hödl 1990).
-As previously noted by Haddad and Prado (2005), sites with greater species richness tend to exhibit a lower proportion of reproductive modes.
-Therefore, the ratio found in our study site may ultimately be lower, as reproductive data are still lacking for approximately 40% of the local species.
+As previously noted by Haddad and Prado (2005), sites with higher species richness tend to exhibit a lower ratio of reproductive modes to species.
+Therefore, the ratio estimated for our study site is likely underestimated, as reproductive data are still unavailable for approximately 40% of the local species, and additional reproductive modes may yet be documented.

-Most species exhibited aquatic reproduction (mode 1) depositing eggs in lentic water bodies.
+Most amphibian species in our study site exhibited aquatic reproduction (mode 1) depositing eggs in lentic water bodies.
 This pattern agrees with observations from other sites in the Neotropical region (Hödl 1990; Prado et al. 2005; Hartmann et al. 2010; Bitar et al. 2012).
-Many author have argued that mode 1 represents the most generalized and ancestral condition among amphibians, whereas other modes correspond to derived specializations at higher taxonomic levels (e.g. family), associated with adaptive radiation into diverse habitats (Haddad and Prado 2005, da Silva et al. 2012).
+Many author have argued that mode 1 represents the most generalized and ancestral condition among amphibians, whereas other modes correspond to derived specializations at higher taxonomic levels (e.g. family), associated with adaptive radiation into diverse habitats (Haddad & Prado 2005, da Silva et al. 2012).
 We also found that female body size explained variation in clutch size, but this relationship was statistically significant only for aquatic-breeding species.
-This pattern appears consistent across multiple biomes dominated by aquatic reproducers, such as the Atlantic Forest (Hartmann et al. 2010), Pantanal (Prado and Haddad 2005), Chaco (Perotti 1997), and Amazonia (Hödl 1990).
+This pattern appears consistent across multiple biomes dominated by aquatic reproducers, such as the Atlantic Forest (Hartmann et al. 2010), Pantanal (Prado & Haddad 2005), Chaco (Perotti 1997), and Amazonia (Hödl 1990).
+The most likely driver of the fecundity advantage in aquatic species is the selection for producing smaller eggs that develop more quickly in unstable environments such as temporary ponds, where the rate of predation and risk of desiccation are high.
+Thus, producing many smaller eggs is advantageous and allows for a positive fecundity selection as it increases the chance of at least some offspring survive by the reproductive age (Donnelly and Crump 1998; Crump 2015; Gould et al. 2022b).